 In terms of income growth, ZIP code 20001 in Washington, DC, stands out from the 11,000 ZIP codes analyzed with a 163% growth rate of its median household income.
 From a just shy of $37K, it went to almost $97K!

-Second on the podium is Houston’s 77007 ZIP code (encompassing the neighborhood of Washington Ave. – Memorial Park) which ranked #19 overall, and which is also the only one out of the top 20 with a median household income above $100K.
-But what landed it on this list is the fact that just a decade and a half ago its median income was less than half of the current sum.
+Second on the podium is Houston’s 77007 ZIP code (encompassing the neighborhood of Washington Ave. – Memorial Park) which ranked #19 overall.
+What’s more, this is the only ZIP code out of the top 20 with a median household income above $100K.
+But what landed it on this list is the fact that just a decade and a half ago its median income was less than 50% of the current figure.

-ZIP code 20005 from DC takes home the medal for third-highest income growth – the neighborhood in the State Capital’s downtown area saw its median income blown to the stratosphere, from around $46,000 to over $95,000!
-Also represented in the top according to the income growth are ZIPs in Williston, ND, and Seattle, WA.
+ZIP code 20005 (or Downtown Washington in Washington, DC) takes home the gold medal for third-highest income growth — this upscale neighborhood in the State Capital saw its median income blown to the stratosphere, from around $46,000 to over $95,000.
+Completing the podium in terms of income growth are ZIPs in Williston, ND, and Seattle, WA.

-Talking about incomes, a sobering example is Downtown LA’s ZIP code 90014, which encompasses the centrally located neighborhoods of Gallery Row, Fashion District and Downtown Los Angeles.
-Although it didn’t make the podium in this breakdown with its 95% increase in median household income, it took the first place overall.
-In spite of both the significant income growth, the majority of its residents still live under the poverty line as the median household income in 2016 was $24,670.
-The same is true to its next-door neighbor, 90013 which also registered a high, 77% income growth, and which is the 12th most gentrified in the nation, with a median income of just $23,078.
+Talking about incomes, a sobering example is Los Angeles’ ZIP code 90014, which encompasses the centrally located neighborhoods of Gallery Row, Fashion District and Downtown Los Angeles.
+Although it didn’t make the podium in this breakdown with its 95% increase in median household income, it did take first place overall.
+In spite of the significant income growth, the majority of its residents still live under the poverty line as the median household income in 2016 was $24,670.
+The same is true for its next-door neighbor, 90013 (or the Wholesale District) which also registered a high, 77% income growth and is the 12th most gentrified in the nation, with a median income of just $23,078.

 Long-Time Residents Forced to Compete with High Influx of Intellectual Newcomers